The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: Introduction

-To have a superficial, though impressive reading of the effect of war on the French mathematical community, one may follow the personal life of the aforementioned mathematicians - except of course Poincar\'e who died in 1912 .
-Picard lost one son in 1915, Hadamard two sons in 1916 (one in May, one in July !), Borel lost his adopted son in 1915.
-The figures concerning casualties among the students of the Ecole Normale or among those who had just finished their 3 years studies at the {\it rue d'Ulm} are quite unbelievable.
-They are collected in a small brochure edited by the Ecole Normale at the end of the war \cite{ENS_guerre}.
-To mention only the most dramatic ones, let us say that out of the about 280 pupils who entered the Ecole Normale in the years 1911 to 1914, 241 were mobilized in the Army directly from the school and 101 died during the war.
-If the President of the Republic Raymond Poincar\'e could declare that {\it the Ecole of 1914 had taken revenge over the Ecole of 1870}, the price to be paid had been so enormous that it was difficult to understand how French science would survive such a hemorrhage.
-Most of the dead were brilliant young men, the expected successors of the brightest scientists and scholars from the previous generation in every domain of knowledge.
-Obviously, they were so young that practically not any of them had had time to prove themselves and start making a name of his own through a professional achievement.
-As a testimony of melancholy and assumed abnegation, Fr\'ed\'eric Gauthier, a young hellenist, who entered the Ecole Normale Sup\'erieure in 1909 and was killed in July 1916 during the Verdun battle, wrote : {\it My studies, it is true, will stay sterile, but my ultimate actions, useful for the country, have the same value as a whole life of action} (\cite{Annuaire_ENS}).
+A superficial, though impressive, picture of the effect of WWI on the French mathematical community is read through the personal life of the aforementioned mathematicians---with the obvious exception of Poincar\'e who had died in 1912.
+Picard lost one son in 1915, Hadamard two sons in 1916 (one in May, one in July) and Borel his adopted son in 1915.
+The figures concerning casualties among the students of the \'Ecole Normale, and especially among those who had just finished their three year studies at the \textit{rue d'Ulm}, are terrible.\footnote{They were collected in a small brochure published by the \'Ecole Normale at the end of the war (\citett{ENSguerre}).} Out of about 280 pupils who entered the \'Ecole Normale in the years 1911 to 1914, 241 were sent to the front directly from the school and 101 died during the war.
+If the President of the Republic Raymond Poincar\'e could declare that \textit{the \'Ecole of 1914 has avenged the \'Ecole of 1870},\footnote{L'\'{E}cole de 1914 a veng\'e l'\'Ecole de 1870 (\citett{ENSguerre}, page~3).} the price to pay had been so enormous that it was difficult to understand how French science could survive such a hemorrhage.
+Most of the vanished were brilliant young men, expected successors of the brightest scholars from the previous generation in every domain of knowledge.
+They were so young that almost none had time to start making a reputation of his own through professional achievement.
+As testimony of his assumed abnegation, Fr\'ed\'eric Gauthier, a young hellenist, who had entered the \'Ecole Normale Sup\'erieure in 1909 and was killed in July 1916 in the battle of Verdun, left a melancholic comment on this time of resignation: \textit{My studies\textup{,} it is true\textup{,} will remain sterile\textup{,} but my ultimate actions\textup{,} useful for the country\textup{,} have the same value as a whole life of action}.\footnote{Mes \'etudes, il est vrai, seront demeur\'ees st\'eriles, mais mes actions derni\`eres, utiles au pays, vaudront toute une vie d'action (\citett{AnnuaireENS}).}